2026 Education Policy

 Course Completion Requirements

-sessions in full and complete a final exam and/or assignment.
-This section of the
+full and complete a final exam and/or assignment.
+This section of the appendix outlines

 REIC Courses